Retired Army colonel from Omaha embarks on cross-country bike ride to honor fallen soldiers

 “I said, ‘Maybe I can do some good by doing this,’” said Kolenda, 56, who now lives in Milwaukee.
 “The ride honors the dead, and the foundation supports the living.”

-The ride begins in Spalding, Nebraska, Pfeifer’s hometown, early Sunday morning, 15 years to the day after the soldier died.
-At 2 p.m.
-Saturday, Kolenda will join Pfeifer’s friends and family — his parents, Mike and Darlina Pfeifer; his widow, Karen, and daughter, Peyton, who was born two days after her father’s death — for a service celebrating his life at his grave site in St. Michael’s Cemetery.
+The ride began in Spalding, Nebraska, Pfeifer’s hometown, early Sunday morning, 15 years to the day after the soldier died.
+On Saturday, Kolenda joined Pfeifer’s friends and family — his parents, Mike and Darlina Pfeifer; his widow, Karen, and daughter, Peyton, who was born two days after her father’s death — for a service celebrating his life at his grave site in St. Michael’s Cemetery.

 “After a lot of years go by, a lot of times things get brushed to the side,” Karen Pfeifer, who now lives in Houston, said in a phone interview earlier this week.
 “Bringing this to light again, it shows people still care.”